 - Lambda Legal

-- SAGE (Services for Advocacy for LGBT Elders)
+- SAGE (Advocacy & Services for LGBT Elders)

-- The Trangender Legal Defense and Education Fund
+- The Transgender Legal Defense and Education Fund

-For more information about Sullivan & Cromwell’s commitment to the LGBT community, or about what it is like to be open at the Firm, please contact any of the following individuals, who represent a cross-section of the larger LGBT community at S&C:
+For more information about Sullivan & Cromwell's commitment to the LGBTQ+ community, or about what it is like to be open at the Firm, please contact any of the following individuals, who represent a cross-section of the larger LGBTQ+ community at S&C: